rwdaigle/elixir-environment-basics/README.md

 def area(base, height), do: base * height / 2
 ```

-^ Edit `triangle_test.exs`. `exs` extension means script, no build artifacts
+^ Edit `triangle_test.exs`. `ExUnit` is Elixir's unit testing framework

 ^ `area` function uses single-line body.
 Common when simple body definitions

 ^ Can also run individual tests: `mix test test/triangle_test.exs:4`

-^ Tests are good to quickly run code, but sometimes need more ad-hoc environment to play in…
+^ Tests are great way to exercise your project, but sometimes need more ad-hoc environment to play in…

 —